alan-chengzhang/GR5243_Applied-Data-Science-Course-Materials-and-Individual-Projects/README.md

 # GR5243_Applied-Data-Science-Course-Materials-and-Individual-Projects

-Course Materials and homeworks (Indivudual Projects) of Applied Data Science
+Course Materials and homeworks of Applied Data Science.
+The homeworks are individual projects of a big topic and many subquestions and requirements

 Please be aware that there materials can just be used for personal study.
 DO NOT use them for profit.